-Poems such as Euros Bowen's 'Reredos,' R. S. Thomas's 'The Bright Field' and Waldo Williams's 'Mewn Dau Gae' (Between Two Fields, in translation by Rowan Williams) speak both of a theological (even mystical) engagement with place and the sacrament of the present moment.
-Places hold history, meanings and identity for people, and this is particularly true for Wales and yet the experience of God's presence is not limited to beautiful or out of the way places.
-Inge argues that 'it is not just in beautiful, wild or 'sacred' places that sacramental events ...can occur' and describes the novelist Frederick Buechner's experience of a vision of
+Poems such as Euros Bowen's 'Reredos,' R. S. Thomas's 'The Bright Field' and Waldo Williams's 'Mewn Dau Gae' (Between Two Fields, in translation by Rowan Williams) speak both of a theological (even mystical) engagement with place and the sacrament of the present

-&lt;sup>6 Mark Oakley, The Splash of Words: believing in poetry.
+6 Mark Oakley, The Splash of Words: believing in poetry.
 (Norwich: Canterbury Press, 2016), 99

-&lt;sup>7 Historically, some key religious lay poets have been Welsh too e.g. Henry Vaughan.
+7 Historically, some key religious lay poets have been Welsh too e.g. Henry Vaughan.

-&lt;sup>8 Simon Brooks, Pam na fu Cymru: Methiant Cenedlaetholdeb Cymraeg, (Cardiff: University of Wales Press, 2015).
+8 Simon Brooks, Pam na fu Cymru: Methiant Cenedlaetholdeb Cymraeg, (Cardiff: University of Wales Press, 2015).

-&lt;sup>9 I am indebted to Canon Dr Mark Pryce for introducing me to Euros Bowen's work, and for his encouragement for me to explore the Welsh priest poet tradition both in person and in his own writings on poetry and theology.
+9 I am indebted to Canon Dr Mark Pryce for introducing me to Euros Bowen's work, and for his encouragement for me to explore the Welsh priest poet tradition both in person and in his own writings on poetry and theology.

-&lt;sup>10 Though Oakley (quoting Geoffrey Hill) also maintains that there is an inherent democracy within all poetry given that the reader and not the author is the interpreter of meaning (Oakley 2016: 279) and Mark Clavier also maintains that other English-speaking traditions also emphasise the importance of poetry as a commonplace pursuit: e.g. African American culture.
+10 Though Oakley (quoting Geoffrey Hill) also maintains that there is an inherent democracy within all poetry given that the reader and not the author is the interpreter of meaning (Oakley 2016: 279) and Mark Clavier also maintains that other English-speaking traditions also emphasise the importance of poetry as a commonplace pursuit: e.g. African American culture.

-&lt;sup>11A.M.
+11A.M.
 Allchin, Praise Above All: Discovering the Welsh Tradition, (Cardiff: University of Wales Press, 1991), 6.